-Note: Applications for two Great Stories Club series on Truth, Racial Healing & Transformation will open September 4, 2018.
+Apply by Nov.
+16 to be part of the Great Stories Club series on Truth, Racial Healing & Transformation.
 Scroll down or click here for details.

 With support from the W.K.
 Kellogg Foundation, ALA is offering three rounds of Great Stories Club grants that are part of a series on Truth, Racial Healing & Transformation.
 These new series connect ALA’s longstanding Great Stories Club literary programming model to the W.K.
 Kellogg Foundation’s Truth, Racial Healing & Transformation (TRHT) efforts.